scipy-conference/scipy_proceedings/papers/eli_knaap/main.md

 tracts and blocks are re-drawn with each census to accomodate population growth and change.
 That means it's impossible to see if a given tract has changed over time because the label assigned to each tract means something different in each time period.
-To help solve that problem geosnap leverages the pysal [`tobler`](https://pysal.org/tobler) package to harmonize spatial boundaries over time.
-Doing so is as simple as calling the `harmonize()` function.
+To help solve that problem `geosnap` leverages the PySAL [`tobler`](https://pysal.org/tobler) package to harmonize spatial boundaries over time.
+We do so by calling the `harmonize()` function.

 The simplest way to harmonize boundaries is to use areal interpolation, meaning we use the area of overlap between consecutive years to create a weighted sum of intersecting